Tunis, Faiyum Governorate: Ibis Cooking School and Restaurant

-Not only the village is limited to the art of pottery, but also it combines both the art of pottery with the cooking.
-There is Ibis Cooking School and Restaurant that is located at Mahmoud Youssef Pottery Atelier.
+Not only is the village limited to the art of pottery, but it also combines the art of pottery with cooking.
+Ibis Cooking School and Restaurant is located at Mahmoud Youssef Pottery Atelier.

 Events

 Tunis Village Annual Handicrafts Festival

-There is a festival held in Fayoum Village annually; it takes place every autumn.
-The purpose of the festival is to bring artists-potters from Tunis, Cairo, other parts of Egypt and also artists from around the world.
-The festival focuses on giving the chance to the participants to explore the value of potter, exchange knowledge, share interests and also discuss their challenges.
+The Tunis Village Annual Handicrafts Festival takes place every autumn.
+It gathers artists and potters from Tunis, Cairo, and around the world.
+The festival focuses on giving participants the chance to explore the value of potter, exchange knowledge, share their interests and discuss challenges.

 Climate

 The climate of the village is warm (22-28 degrees Celsius) between the months of October and April.
 However, the weather can be very warm from May to October.